wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 - WaveMaker Platform Stores its state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
 - WaveMaker uses separate dedicated directory `/wm-data` in WaveMaker Platform Instance for storing data and `/data` in StudioWorkspace Instance / AppDeployment Instance.

-### What Data needs to be Backed up in WME Instances
+### What Data needs to be Backup in WME Instances

 - The `/wm-data` directory in Platform Instance.
-- The `/data` directory in all the StudioWorkspace/AppDeployment Instances are required to be backed up.
+- The `/data` directory in all the StudioWorkspace/AppDeployment Instances are required to be backup.
 - Take backup/snapshots above volume/directories periodically.

 ## How to move all the data to a single location